oskariorg/oskari-frontend/api/framework/search/request/SearchRequest.md

 # SearchRequest [RPC]

-Get search result of requested search key
+Make a search query

 ## Use cases

-- Search for a place and center map to it
+- Make a generic search to get location results

 ## Description